-Wavepulse Acoustics was not a usual project.
-A logo design rushed out in a matter of a few hours, not something I would usually ‘shout from the rooftops’.
+Wavepulse Acoustics was not a usual project: a logo design rushed out in a matter of a few hours, not something I would usually ‘shout out about from the rooftops‘.

-Most identity projects require an element of time, time to research the company, the type of business, the competitors, idea formulation, sketching, concepts, artwork and client designer banter.
+Most logo and identity projects require an element of time: time to research the company, the type of business, the competitors, idea formulation, sketching, concepts, artwork and client designer banter.

-Usually for me, the average project takes upwards of 2-4 weeks.
-A few projects have extended to 6-8 weeks.
+Usually for me, an average project takes upwards of 4-8 weeks; some have extended past 8-16 weeks.

 Rushing a logo project is not particularly responsible, especially when you have to throw out of the window all your usual processes.

 However, the client was in fix and needed a logo urgently, and fortunately appreciated my dilemma.

 The dilemma being not being able to do what I would usually do, being cautious and responsible.